keeini/HW1_Web_Measurements/AI-USE.md

 ## Error or Weak Assumption Identified

 Some of the errors or weak assumptions came from ChatGPT not distinguishing the records coming from Chat itself or from the Yelp page I actually needed to scrape.
-It was difficult in general working with AI on this section since I was fairly new to use Web Scraper as well.
+It was difficult, in general, working with AI on this Q3 since I was fairly new to using Web Scraper.